The Denmark case

 The papers are listed in reverse chronological order and I’ll try to keep this updated.
 Please post a comment with those I’ve missed and I’ll update.

-November 24th 2014: Currently under embargo: Sean C Lucan and James J DiNicolantonio: “How calorie-focused thinking about obesity and related diseases may mislead and harm public health.
+November 24th 2014: Sean C Lucan and James J DiNicolantonio: “How calorie-focused thinking about obesity and related diseases may mislead and harm public health.
 An alternative.”
+Public Health Nutrition.
+2014.

 November 21st 2014: Brittanie M. Volk, Laura J. Kunces, Daniel J. Freidenreich, et al. “Effects of Step-Wise Increases in Dietary Carbohydrate on Circulating Saturated Fatty Acids and Palmitoleic Acid in Adults with Metabolic Syndrome”.
 PLoS One 2014.

 November 17th 2014: Malhotra A, Maruthappu M, Stephenson T. “Healthy eating: an NHS priority A sure way to improve health outcomes for NHS staff and the public.”
 Postgrad Med J 2014.

 October 8th 2014: Lamarche, B., and Couture, P. “It is time to revisit current dietary recommendations for saturated fat.”
 Applied Physiology, Nutrition, and Metabolism. pp.1-3.
 2014 (Many thanks to Gaby in comments for this one).